Nearly 60% of Indian consumers won’t shop online this festive season due to anticipated delivery delays and returns complexity

 - 87% consider easy and/or free online returns policies important when making a purchase during the upcoming festive season.

 - Free online returns (25%), fast refund/credit (22%), home returns pickup (20%) were the top three reasons for a positive returns experience

 “Peak seasons like the festive season are some of the most critical periods for retailers to get the consumer delivery - and returns - experience right, or risk losing brand loyalty, or worse, the customer, for good.
 These survey findings, while not surprising, indicate the need for brands to continue redefine their last-mile delivery strategy to ensure a superior consumer experience, every time,” concluded Kumar.

 1,000 India consumers aged 18+ were polled via online survey in September 2022.

-FarEye’s Intelligent Delivery platform turns deliveries into a competitive advantage.
+FarEye’s Delivery Management platform turns deliveries into a competitive advantage.
 Retail, e-commerce and third-party logistics companies use FarEye’s unique combination of orchestration, real-time visibility, and branded customer experiences to simplify complex last-mile delivery logistics.
 The FarEye platform allows businesses to increase consumer loyalty and satisfaction, reduce costs and improve operational efficiencies.
 FarEye has 150+ customers across 30 countries and five offices globally.
 FarEye, First Choice for Last Mile.